accordproject/ergo/CONTRIBUTING.md

 # Contributing to Ergo

-> Thanks to the angularJS team for the bulk of this text!
+> Thanks to the AngularJS team for the bulk of this text!

 We'd love for you to contribute to our source code and to make Ergo even better than it is today!
 Here are the guidelines we'd like you to follow: